 A few other good gift ideas for vegans

-For home chefs who love to create fabulously complex dishes in the comfort of their own kitchen, a high quality extra-virgin olive oil will go down a treat.
+For cooks who love to create fabulously complex dishes in the comfort of their own kitchen, a high quality extra-virgin olive oil will go down a treat.
+We source ours sustainably from a single estate in Apulia, Italy.
+It has a unique peppery flavour to inspire and delight any home chef!